mnrkbys/fjta/README.md

 ## Limitations

 - FJTA is still under development, so some filesystem data may not be available for analysis.
 Additionally, the output format is subject to change.
-- FJTA only supports RAW disk images.
 - FJTA can analyze only ext4 and XFS version 5 (inode version 3).
+- FJTA does not support LVM.
-- Only ext4 journals stored with "data=ordered" are supported.
+- Only ext4 journals stored with "data=ordered" are supported. data=ordered is the default journaling mode in most Linux distributions.
 - Fast commit on ext4 is not supported.
 - External journals are not supported.